sasmlange/Video-Tracking-System/admin.rst

   :alt: The Share Button

-Step 3: Enter your Link in the admin Site
+Step 3: Enter your Link in the Admin Site
 ******************************************

 .. note::